mrribbits/ScullyCenter-Psychopy-Install/README.md

 After it finishes, launch PsychoPy from the Start Menu — pylink and pypixxlib are available inside Builder/Coder.

-> **No admin?
-Install to a user-writable folder.** The standalone installer defaults to
-> `Program Files`, which needs admin — and wiring the APIs in means *writing into the app's
-> `site-packages`*, which also needs write access there.
-Without admin, pick a location
-> under your user folder during the installer step.
-If PsychoPy ends up somewhere the
-> script can't write, it will tell you, and you can reinstall to a user-writable path.
-> On a non-admin account, **conda mode is the smoother choice.**

-If auto-detection misses the install, re-run with `-StandaloneDir "<folder>"`.

 ## Uninstalling

 The menu also offers removal (or pass the mode directly):